Before and after photos

 - takes just 7-10 days to heal

 - only leaves a tiny mark

-For more before & after photos, please see our comprehensive gallery.
+For before & after photos, please see our comprehensive gallery.

 Our team not only uses the best and latest mole removal procedures but our aftercare protocol ensures quick healing and minimal scarring.

-As part of our aftercare we recommend the use of Kelo-cote UV silicon scar gel that is clinically proven to reduce scarring and protects the healing wound from sunlight.
+As part of our aftercare, we recommend the use of Kelo-cote UV silicone scar gel that is clinically proven to reduce scarring and protects the healing wound from sunlight.